-I know this one is hard for a lot of people, as a trip to Dunkin Donuts or Starbucks is a part of the daily routine.
+I know this one is hard for a lot of people, because a trip to Dunkin Donuts or Starbucks is a part of the daily routine.
 Depending on where you live and what you order, you can be spending $3-7 per drink.
-And if you need an afternoon pick-me-up, you’re doubling your spend each day.
+And if you need an afternoon pick-me-up, you’re doubling your spending each day.
 If you choose to brew your coffee at home or at the office, the daily savings are staggering.

-With a cheap store brand coffee like Maxwell House, your costs will come out to 8 cents a cup.
+With a cheap store-brand coffee like Maxwell House, your costs will come out to 8 cents a cup.
 Even if you’re buying specialty coffee, many of those brands come in at an average of 27 cents a cup.
 (Learn more at the Coffee Detective.)

 3. Scrutinize Recurring Bills